abilandz/PH8124/Lecture_7/Lecture_7.md

 echo $Var
 ```

-will strip off from each line the trailing hidden new line character '\n', and the printout is scrambled.
+this version will strip off from each line the trailing hidden new line character '\n', and the printout is scrambled.

 To quote or not to quote: As a rule of thumb and whenever in doubt, it is always safer to use weak quotes than not to quote.